HadoukenIO/js-adapter/tutorials/Window.EventEmitter.md

         }
     ],
     sourceWindowAppUuid: "appUUID", //The UUID of the application the sourceWindow belongs to The source window is the window in which (merge/join/leave)group(s) was called.
-    sourceWindowName: "sourceWindowName", the name of the sourcewindow.
+    sourceWindowName: "sourceWindowName", //the name of the sourceWindow.
 The source window is the window in which (merge/join/leave)group(s) was called.
-    targetGroup: [ //All the windows in the group the targetWindow orginated from {
+    targetGroup: [ //All the windows in the group the targetWindow originated from {
             appUuid: "appUUID", //The UUID of the application this window entry belongs to.
             windowName: "windowName" //The name of this window entry.